niknik199/english-for-designers/Case_study_Namoudusi.md

 - A colorful board with 8 emotion zones
 - 3D characters,

-# **There are no winners or losers.
+### **There are no winners or losers.
 The goal is shared understanding.**

 The game is designed to be flexible: families can play together, techers can use it in class, therapists can bring it into their sessions.
 No two games are the same, every round opens up new conversations.

-# The biggest challenge when designing Namouduši was to find the right target group.
+## The biggest challenge when designing Namouduši was to find the right target group.
 Firstly the concept was meant to be for younger children, but after several consultation with the psychologists, I decided that this particular version of the game would be more suitable for older children.
 There is an opportunity, and I hope, I will take it, to make more versions of the game for other age cathegories.

+## The result is a design that feels safe
+Visuals were a key part of the experience.
+I worked with soft, rounded shapes, colorful, yet calming palettes, and child-friendly typography.

+Each emotion has its own color and character — based on psychological research how people perceive shapes and colors.
+The aim was to make every element feel warm, inviting, and emotionally safe.
+As I said, I see Namouduši Junior (for children 6 to 12 years old) as a starting point.I'd like to create more versions, that would adapt to different age groups.
+I believe, there is much more potential.

+Namouduši isn’t just a game — it’s a bridge between children and adults.
+And maybe, that’s where real learning begins